Determining Washington State Child Support: 8 Things to Know

 • Because child support in Washington state only considers the income of each parent and not the amount of time the children spend with each of you, those with 50-50 parenting plans may have a difficult time using the guideline "as-is."

-• With mortgage interest rates in 2024 hovering around 20-year highs, coupled with the above national average cost of housing in Washington State, keeping the children in the marital home post-divorce, may prove challenging.
+• Elevated mortgage interest rates, coupled with the above national average cost of housing in Washington State, keeping the children in the marital home post-divorce, may prove challenging.

 • The Washington State child support worksheet does not factor into its calculation the ages of your children, which may cause parents of teenagers to experience a shortfall in support.